-Barbara Bell Motter has been engaged in photography for nearly thirty years.
-She has traveled to over 90 countries on six continents, photographing the indigenous peoples, flora and fauna in their natural settings.
+Barbara Bell Motter has been engaged in photography for over thirty years.
+She has traveled to more than 90 countries on six continents, photographing the indigenous peoples, flora and fauna in their natural settings.

-In 2018 Barbara's photography will be included in the National Geographic Society's traveling exhibition, "Fifty Greatest Landscapes" which will be on display at the Museon in The Hague, Netherlands.
+In 2018, Barbara's photography was selected by National Geographic to be included in its traveling exhibition, "Fifty Greatest Landscapes" on display at the Museon in The Hague, Netherlands.

 She was a contributing photographer featured in National Geograpic's 2016 book entitled Greatest Landscapes, Stunning Photographs that Inspire and Astonish.